rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 - The modal should contain the title "Are You Sure You Want To Delete?"
 - Centralised cancel and delete buttons.

+#### Password Confirmation

+- Users will be asked to enter their passwords twice upon registering to verify the password they entered was entered correctly.

 ### Features To Add In The Future
 -	The ability to upload pictures to the profiles, these could be of the car or the user or both.
 -	Star rating system where user can click a radio button of stars 1 to 5.